 Finally, take advantage of the different scenery: forests of araucárias, tiny hills that reach the infinite, sheep and the grand canyons.
 Interact with the legitimate gaúcho that has not been influenced by the German or Italian colonization.
 Don’t forget to drink chimarrão, eat pinhão assado, and enjoy an authentic barbecue of the “pampas gaúchos,” cooked in a hole in the ground.

-In the state of the “Gauchos” you will find the blend of Brazilian-Portuguese and River Plate-Spanish cultures, and a strong European heritage that gives to the state a unique background within Brazil.
+In the state of the “Gauchos” you will find the blend of Brazilian-Portuguese and River Plate-Spanish cultures and a strong European heritage that gives to the state a unique background within Brazil.
 Porto Alegre, the capital, is the biggest urban agglomeration of south Brazil and one of the richest metropolis in the country.
-With its highest life quality and literacy rate (97%), it is consider the “intellectual “capital of Brazil.
+With its highest life quality and literacy rate (97%), it is considered the “intellectual “capital of Brazil.
 The state has beautiful small towns with European style.
-For a tour package that includes the capital Porto Alegre and popular “resorts cities” such as Canela and Gramado, call our travel specialist Magali D’Silva (323)428-1963.

 * For airline tickets from the United States to Brazil or Latin America, custom travel packages, hotels and alternative stays, as well as Cruises from the United States, contact our travel agent and tour organizer, Magali DaSilva.
 Phone/WhatsApp 1(323) 428-1963 – email: magali_at_soubrasil.com